-The tricky thing with this is no one wants to hire an assistant who has never been an assistant before, but everyone who’s ever been an assistant wants their next job not to be an assistant.
+The tricky thing with this is no one wants to hire an assistant who has never been an assistant before, but everyone who’s ever been an assistant wants their next job, not to be an assistant.

 You’ll have to use mutual connections or great letters of rec to break through the noise and stand out in a crowded field of candidates.

 Start at a production company or studio.

-Another avenue that’s much easier if you are privileged enough to take an internship, starting at a production company or studio is a great way to get qualified to become a writer’s assistant.
+Another avenue that’s much easier if you are privileged enough to take an internship, starting at a production company or studio, is a great way to get qualified to become a writer’s assistant.

 If not, you’ll once again have to use mutual connections or an impressive resume outside of the industry to break through the noise and get an interview.

 Is experience all that’s needed to be a writer’s assistant?

 With any of the above experiences under your belt, your resume should be able to get you at least considered to be a writer’s assistant.

 But you’ll need at least one sample pilot / existing story / standout spec script of an existing television show to show the showrunner looking to hire you that you have potential as a TV writer.